Skip to content

 Seeing the Future of Brain Health Through the Eyes

-The Eye ACT study aims to provide insights on how ophthalmic conditions such as glaucoma and diabetic retinopathy can provide early clues to Alzheimer’s disease.
+The Eye ACT study aims to provide insights on how ophthalmic conditions such as macular degeneration and diabetic retinopathy can provide early clues to Alzheimer’s disease.
 By understanding the connection between the eyes and brain, we aim to drive advancements in early detection and prevention of neurodegenerative diseases.

 Detailed Data Collection